What is Payables vs. Receivables?

-Accounts payable (A/P) represents unmet payment obligations to suppliers/vendors, whereas accounts receivable (A/R) refers to the cash owed from customers for products and services already delivered.
+Payables represents a company’s unmet payment obligations to suppliers/vendors, whereas receivables refers to the cash owed from customers for products and services already delivered.

 By tracking A/P and A/P, a company can monitor the amount of money it currently owes to suppliers/vendors and how much is owed to them from its customers.